rsyslog/rsyslog/source/configuration/global/index.rst

 Global Configuration Statements
 ===============================
 Global configuration statements, as their name implies, usually affect some global features.
-However, some are specific to a set of input modules.
-Finally, we also include some directives that modify only a single input module, which is nowhere else documented.
+However, some also affect main queues, which are "global" to a ruleset.

 True Global Directives
 ----------------------